julelang/manual/src/compiler/directives.md

 Please look at the [specific programming](/compiler/specific-programming) section for more information.

 ## Directive: `typedef`
-In binded structs, if the structure is a `typedef` use this will configure code generation correctly.
+In external structs, if the structure is a `typedef` use this will configure code generation correctly.
 Otherwise, the struct will be treated as a classical structures.

 ## Directive: `cdef`
-In binded functions, if the function is a `#define`, it configures code generation to be compatible.
+In external functions, if the function is a `#define`, it configures code generation to be compatible.

 ## Directive: `namespace`
-Adds namespace selection for supported binded types.
+Adds namespace selection for supported external types.
 Uses string literal as argument, but literals are not processed, accepts directly.
 So, you can't use escape sequences like original string literals.

 ## Directive: `test`
 Declares test function.
 For more information, read the [Writing Tests](/debugging/testing/writing-tests) section.